Vehicle Tracking Systems Benefits for businesses

 Also it can help with HMRC compliance.
 The HMRC accept historic reports produced by tracking systems as proof of private and business millage.

 Some vehicle tracking systems have driver behaviour reporting and speeding reporting.
 Driver behaviour reporting gives you reports on how the vehicles are being driven.
-It can tell you which vehicles have been driven aggressively with excessive harsh accelerating and breaking, a good indicator of a vehicle which has been driven in an uneconomical manner.
+It can tell you which vehicles have been driven aggressively with excessive harsh accelerating and breaking, a good indicator of a vehicle that has been driven in an uneconomical manner.
 If vehicles are driven with lower revs it can cut fuel consumption considerably.

 Both aggressive driving and speeding can be dangerous.
 This is not good for your company’s image if vehicles with your business name on the side are being driven badly.
-Also this can help with aspects of your duty of care.
+Also, this can help with aspects of your duty of care.

 Some vehicle tracking systems have a feature known as CAM Bus integration which can monitor the fuel consumption of your vehicles.
 This can be a very useful tool, especially for HGVs which use a lot of fuel.

 Most vehicle tracking systems come with timesheet reporting.
-This is incredibly useful as it can save your payroll department a lot of time and make false overtime claimsa thing of the past.
+This is incredibly useful as it can save your payroll department a lot of time and make false overtime claims a thing of the past.
 It can also put a stop to your employees arriving on site late or leaving early.

 Do your employees spend a lot of time driving around trying to find the location of a business or their next service call?
 Maps of course can help with this problem, but it is difficult and dangerous to read a map and drive at the same time.
 Some vehicle tracking systems have the optional extra of integrated satnav making it easier for employees to find locations and therefore wasting less time and fuel.

-It is always good for businesses to improve on the quality of their customer service.
+It is always good for businesses to improve the quality of their customer service.
 Opening up better lines of communication between customers, employees and the office is just one of the rewards you will experience with a vehicle tracking system.
 For example, if a customer phones to ask for an update on their delivery you can now give this to them by simply viewing your tracking application and seeing where the driver is.
 This is both easier and quicker than phoning the driver.

 Looking for more ways to save money, how about through your insurance?
 Did you know that it could be possible to save on your premiums when your fleet has a GPS vehicle tracking system installed?
-This is because the vehicle tracking enables you to know where the vehicle is at all times.
-Which means that the recovery rate of stolen vehicles with tracking installed is considerably higher.
+This is because vehicle tracking enables you to know where the vehicle is at all times.
+This means that the recovery rate of stolen vehicles with tracking installed is considerably higher.
 That said not all insurance companies will give you a discount, so do not assume you will receive a discount just because you have tracking.
 Have a word with your insurance company and see what they have to say.

 If you are thinking of investing in GPS vehicle tracking then you should research the subject thoroughly before you leap into a contract with a tracking supplier.
 There are lots of things to consider.
 These include: